roku674/landbruget.dk/backend/pipelines/README.md

 ### 3. Data Storage

 - Use timestamped directories for each run
-- Save metadata with each data file
+- Save metadata with each data file (e.g., source, timestamp, record count)
-- Use appropriate file formats (Parquet/JSON/XML)
+- Use appropriate file formats.
+Parquet is strongly preferred for structured data due to its efficiency and excellent compatibility with `ibis` and `duckdb`.
+JSON/XML might be necessary only to preserve the exact raw source format if required.
 - Example:
   ```python
   def save_with_metadata(data: dict, path: Path) -> None: